-Funding to provide teacher subject specialism training courses in secondary mathematics, core maths, physics and modern foreign languages.
+Funding to provide teacher subject specialism training courses in modern foreign languages.

 Who can apply

-You can apply for funding for one or more of the subjects.
+You can apply for funding for one or more languages.
 You should apply for the minimum number of participants you aim to recruit based on your capacity and identified participant need.

 As the lead school, you are responsible for co-ordinating a single application form and will be responsible for the grant funding.

 - graded outstanding or good for overall effectiveness by Ofsted in your most recent inspection

 - able to demonstrate evidence of collaborative working with strategic partners (schools, universities, professional bodies, subject associations and others) to design, develop and evaluate high-quality professional development

 - Teacher Subject Specialism Training application round closed on Thursday 12 October 2017 at 5pm.

 - Application round now open for funding for teacher subject specialism training in modern foreign languages.

 - The current application round for maths and physics TSST has now closed.